serialport/website/README.md

 ### Developing Docs

-You can develop the docs by running
+You can develop the docs by running with node v18

 ```bash
 npm run start